droonga/droonga.org/reference/1.1.0/commands/system/status/index.md

   Keys of the hash are identifiers of nodes defined in the `catalog.json`, with the format: `hostname:port/tag`.
   Each value indicates status information of corresponding node, and have following information:

-  `live`
+  `status`
-  : A boolean value indicating vital state of the node.
+  : A string indicating vital status of the node.
+    Possible values are:

+    * `active`:
+      The node is working, and in service.
-    If `true`, the node can process messages, and messages are delivered to it.
+      Messages are delivered to it normally.
-    Otherwise, the node doesn't process any message for now, because it is down or some reasons.
+    * `inactive`:
+      The node is working, but not in service temporarily.
+      Messages are not delivered to it just in time.
+      The node is ignored for read-only messages completely.
+      Messages modifying the database (like `add`) are buffered and delivered to the node after it is back to `active`.
+    * `dead`:
+      The node is not working permanently.
+For example, the service is down.

+    Those statuses are relatively detected by each node.
+    For example, two nodes can detect themselves as `active` and detect as `inactive` each other, when they have different role.

 `reporter`
 : A string indicating who returns the result.